5 Ways to Store Delicate Items in Humid Conditions

 Issue: Mar 2020

-What’s in the average storage unit?
+What’s in the average self storage unit?
 Electronics, clothes, decorations, that extra sofa and maybe some items from your kitchen?
 At StorHub, we’ve seen it all.
 However, the humidity here in Singapore is no joke.
 Having the right precautions to store your items, whether they can take the heat or damage easily, will ensure the longevity of everything you store in self storage.

 Here are some of our best tips for handling the humidity in self storage, so you can best be prepared for storing in any condition.